 Operate in full responsibility and transparency

-Combining the client’s business expertise and fram^’s specialist IT capabilities, the business is well placed to enter the market.
-Team members are recruited and trained to the required standards, legal formalities are taken care of, with the overall running of the project lying in the hands of the offshore company.
+Combining the client’s business expertise and fram^’s specialist software development services, the business is well placed to enter the market.
+Dedicated team members are recruited and trained to the required standards, legal formalities are taken care of, with the overall running of the project lying in the hands of the offshore company.

 The responsibility for each component of the business will be dictated by the contract in place between the parties, creating a transparent process which follows the client’s vision for the project.
 Accounting, HR, and compliance, plus, product support, maintenance and upgrades, will all fall under fram^’s duties.

-Transfer the team over as a wholly-owned part of your business
+Transfer the BOT team over as a wholly-owned part of your business

 When you are ready, typically after 18 – 24 months, the whole project is transferred into your hands, including all of the assets, staff and intellectual property, the business in its entirety.
 This can be at a predetermined time or when specific metrics have been hit by the company or its software.